MonkyDCristian/SEMA_Sim/documentation/box_attacher.md

 ## Spawn boxes by box_spawner_act_clt

 As we are working with a ROS action service, we need a ROS action client to interact with it by code.
-The  BoxSpawnerActCllt is the class that you can use for this purpose.
+The  BoxSpawnerActClt is the class that you can use for this purpose.

 [~/SEMA_Sim/sema_ws/src/sema_gzsim/node/box_spawner_act_clt.py](https://github.com/MonkyDCristian/SEMA_Sim/blob/main/sema_ws/src/sema_gzsim/node/box_spawner_act_clt.py)